Antonio Tajani: President of the European Parliament

-Minister of Foreign Affairs
+Minister of Foreign Affairs and leader of Forza Italia

 Following the 2022 election, won by the centre-right coalition, on 22 October 2022, Giorgia Meloni, the leader of Brothers of Italy party, was sworn in as Italy's first female prime minister.
 Tajani became deputy prime minister in her government.
 The new government, Italy's most right-wing since World War II, included also right-wing party of Matteo Salvini, the League.
 Tajani was also appointed as minister of foreign affairs.